Lila's Clause

 • (if relevant) set target date for disinvestment.

-c) Lobbying/ campaigning:
+c) Lobbying and campaigning:

-• Consider if the company should engage in climate positive lobbying of government, policy makers and influencers.
+• Consider if the Company should engage in climate positive lobbying of government, policy makers and influencers.

 d) Employee (and contractor) engagement

-• Consider opportunities for training staff on their role in helping the company meet its net zero targets and transition to net zero.
+• Consider opportunities for training staff on their role in helping the Company meet its net-zero targets and transition to net zero.

-• Consider how to engage staff in the company’s net zero journey so that they can play an active role in it.
+• Consider how to engage staff in the Company’s net-zero journey so that they can play an active role in it.

-12. Implement and communicate company strategy internally and externally.
+12. Implement and communicate Company strategy internally and externally.

-We need to avoid “greenwashing” - that is, marketing our net zero initiatives in a manner that is not supported by evidence.
-It is important to get buy-in at all levels of the company to deliver meaningful change.
+We need to avoid greenwashing - that is, marketing our net-zero initiatives in a manner that is not supported by evidence.
+It is important to get buy-in at all levels of the Company to deliver meaningful change.

 Consider the following:

-a) How will we embed our net zero targets into our corporate strategy?
+a) How will we embed our net-zero targets into our corporate strategy?

-c) Should the board consider the environmental impact of its decisions as a standard consideration in all executive decision-making?
+c) Should the board consider the environmental impact of its decisions as a standard consideration in all executive decision making?

-d) Are there internal or external policies we can introduce to help us meet our net zero targets (net zero aligned procurement policies, terms and conditions for suppliers in our supply chain, clauses we want to include as standard in our contracts)?
+d) Are there internal or external policies we can introduce to help us meet our net-zero targets (net-zero aligned procurement policies, terms and conditions for suppliers in our supply chain, clauses we want to include as standard in our contracts)?

 e) How best to share our climate ambition, objectives and targets with internal and external stakeholders.

-f) Stakeholder management best practice and how the company can optimise stakeholder buy-in.
+f) Stakeholder management best practice and how the Company can optimise stakeholder buy-in.

-g) What public disclosures should we make about our climate ambition and performance against our net zero objectives and targets?
+g) What public disclosures should we make about our climate ambition and performance against our net-zero objectives and targets?
 How should we communicate these, to whom and how often?

 h) How will our transparency on climate affect customer loyalty and brand image?

-i) Can we partner with our clients to encourage them to also take climate positive action to decarbonise and set their own net zero targets on their journey to a net zero future?
+i) Can we partner with our clients to encourage them to also take climate positive action to decarbonise and set their own net-zero targets on their journey to a net-zero future?

 Is this page useful?
-Yes No